fleschutz/PowerShell/Docs/new-email.md

 ## new-email.ps1 - Opens the default email client to write a new email

-This script opens the default email client to write a new email.
+This PowerShell script opens the default email client to write a new email.

 ## Parameters
 ```powershell